NVRC: Neural Video Representation Compression: Related work

 \subsection{Learning-based video compression}

 Video compression is an important research topic that underpins the development of many video-related applications, such as video streaming, video conferencing, surveillance, and gaming.
 In the past three decades, multiple generations of video coding standards \cite{wiegand2003overview, sullivan2012overview, bross2021overview} have evolved by integrating advanced coding techniques.
 Recently, learning-based video compression emerged as an popular alternative due to its strong expressive power and the ability to be optimized in a data- and metric-driven manner.
 Neural networks can be combined with conventional codecs for performance enhancement \cite{ma2020mfrnet, zhang2020enhancing} or used to build end-to-end optimized frameworks.
-DVC \cite{lu2019dvc} first proposed to replace all modules in conventional hybrid codecs using neural networks.
-Follow-up innovations include those improving motion estimation \cite{lin2020m, agustsson2020scale, hu2022coarse, li2023neural}, applying feature space conditional coding \cite{hu2021fvc, li2021deep}, and adopting novel architectures such as normalizing flows \cite{ho2022canf}, transformers \cite{xiang2022mimt, mentzer2022vct}, \textit{etc}.
+DVC \cite{lu2019dvc} first proposed to replace all modules in conventional codecs using neural networks.
+Follow-up innovations include those improving motion estimation \cite{lin2020m, agustsson2020scale, hu2022coarse, li2023neural}, applying feature space conditional coding \cite{hu2021fvc, li2021deep}, optimizing context modeling in terms of performance and efficiency \cite{he2021checkerboard,he2022elic,zhou2022riddle}, and adopting novel architectures such as normalizing flows \cite{ho2022canf}, transformers \cite{xiang2022mimt, mentzer2022vct}, \textit{etc}.
 In addition to these architecture modifications, improvements to quantization-involved optimization have also been achieved to handle the non-differentiability caused by hard thresholding operations \cite{kim2023c3, agustsson2020universally, guo2021soft}.
-Moreover, several studies \cite{guo2020variable, shen2023dec, khani2021efficient, lv2023dynamic, lu2020content} have validated the effectiveness of adapting a model to an individual image of a video sequence in order to eliminate the amortization gap \cite{yang2020improving, van2021overfitting}.
-Despite demonstrating impressive rate-distortion performance, with some recent advancements reporting outperformance of VVC, neural video codecs are generally too computationally intensive \cite{minnen2023advancing}, thus limiting their adoption in practical applications.
+Moreover, several studies \cite{guo2020variable, shen2023dec, khani2021efficient, lv2023dynamic, lu2020content} have validated the effectiveness of adapting a model to an individual image of a video sequence via iterative refinement to reduce the amortization gap \cite{yang2020improving, van2021overfitting} and optimize bit allocation over a sequence of frames \cite{xu2023bit}.
+Despite demonstrating impressive rate-distortion performance, with some recent advancements reporting outperformance of VVC \cite{bross2021overview}, neural video codecs are generally too computationally intensive \cite{minnen2023advancing}, thus limiting their adoption in practical applications.